Preparing for a TECEP®

 In order to earn succeed on a TECEP® you need specific knowledge of the subject and test-taking skills.
 Even previous background in the subject is no guarantee that you can simply take and pass the exam.
 The first step is to review the information in the test description to learn what is required.

 Because TECEP® exams are designed to reflect the content of typical college courses, many students will find it helpful to review a textbook.
-In addition, there are many free and open resources available on the Internet.
-For a list of resources that you might find useful, click here.
+In addition, there are many free and open resources available on the Internet and on the TESC site.
 Check the test descriptions, which may contain links to additional resources that can be helpful sources of information.

 TECEP® exams are equivalent to comprehensive, end-of-course exams, and are not usually developed to reflect the content of one specific textbook or resource.
 The textbooks listed in each test description are current texts for college courses with the same or similar title at the time the test is developed, but this is no guarantee that reading the textbook will lead to passing a TECEP exam.
 Whether choosing a text that is on the list or not, always compare the table of contents with the topic outline in the test description.
 This comparison will help you identify areas that may not be covered in a particular text.
 If you find gaps in coverage, try to locate the information somewhere else.
 Remember, the broader your background of knowledge, the more likely you will receive a passing score.